 Legal sports betting is an imminent possibility in California.

-Voters will face a pair of questions on the issue when they turn up at the ballot box this fall.
+Voters will face a pair of questions on the issue when they turn up at the ballot box next month.
 Both ballot initiatives garnered more than a million signatures and more than $100 million in preliminary support.

 The retail proposal, known as Proposition 26, would allow California’s Native American tribes and horse racing tracks to offer sports betting at their brick-and-mortar gambling facilities.
 Proposition 27, meanwhile, would bring commercial online betting to all non-tribal lands across the state.